Skip to content

 Nintendo has many well-known games and characters in its roster.
 Alongside the games and characters, the most important aspect of this company is its legendary consoles.

-The facts that you probably didn’t until now.
+But today, we are going to talk about other things: the facts about Nintendo, the facts that you probably didn’t know until now.
 So, stay with us, and let’s check them together.

 1. Card Games Before Video Games